Rust as a Lens

 But: I don't think Rust is the last or only language that needs to exist.
 Indeed, I think there's quite a lot of work left to do on languages before anyone could credibly argue such things about any language.
 I've always been a language pluralist—picture my relationship towards languages like a kid enjoying a wide variety of building blocks, musical instruments or plastic dinosaurs—and I don't think evangelism or single-language puritanism is especially helpful.

-Rust supports many of the features you have been learning about, including tuples, structs, enums, pattern matching, lambdas, and higher-order functions.
-In particular, you will recognize the strong influence of Haskell and its predecessors on Rust.
-But unlike Haskell, Rust tolerates mutability and side effects in a controlled manner.
+Rust supports many of the features we have been learning about, including tuples, structs, enums, pattern matching, lambdas, and higher-order functions.
+In particular, you will recognize the strong influence of Haskell on Rust.
+But unlike Haskell, Rust is more tolerant of mutability and side effects.

 In this chapter, we explore Rust's take on variables, types, functions, and control flow.
 All of these concepts we've already explored through the lens of Ruby and Haskell.
 By the chapter's end, you'll be able to answer the following questions: